 While we did previously state that we are more concerned with damage resistance compared to breath weapon damage it is still worth looking at.
 Creatures are separated into 3 tiers for their resistances & immunities.

 Tier 2 has cold with 46 creatures with resistance and 20 with immunity, as well as fire with 37 creatures with resistance and 40 with immunity.
-This tier is also has the only creatures with vulnerability to damage.
-There are 9 creatures that are vulnerable to fire damage and 4 creatures that are vulnerable to cold.
+This tier also has the only creatures with vulnerability to damage.
+9 creatures are vulnerable to fire damage and 4 creatures are vulnerable to cold.
 While this tier has a lot of creatures with resistance and immunity, it also gives us some vulnerabilities making cold and fire damage viable breath weapon choices.